GfellerLab/MixMHC2pred/README.md

   peptide.

-* The *CoreP1_...* columns tell what is the most likely binding core position for the given peptide towards the allele (this tells the position of the first amino acid from the binding core (which has a size of 9 aa in the predictions), starting at a value of 1 (i.e. if binding core corresponds to the 9 first amino acids from the peptide, this *CoreP1 = 1*)).
+* The *CoreP1_...* columns tell what is the most likely binding core position for the given peptide towards the given allele (this tells the position of the first amino acid from the binding core (which has a size of 9 aa in the predictions), starting at a value of 1 (i.e., if binding core corresponds to the 9 first amino acids from the peptide, this *CoreP1 = 1*)).

 * For conveniance, the binding core sequence is also indicated for the best